magore/hp85disk/README.md

    * <http://www.dalton.ax/hpdisk>
    * <http://www.elektor-labs.com/project/hpdisk-an-sd-based-disk-emulator-for-gpib-instruments-and-computers.13693.html>

-<b> The HPDir project was vital as a documention source for this project
+<b> The HPDir project was vital as a documentation source for this project
    * <http://www.hp9845.net/9845/projects/hpdir>

  <b>Anders Gustafsson was extremely helpful in providing me his current
  code and details of his project - which I am very thankful for.</b>

- As mainly a personal excercise in fully understanding the code I ended up rewriting much of the hpdisk project.
+ As mainly a personal exercise in fully understanding the code I ended up rewriting much of the hpdisk project.
 I did this one part at a time as I learned the protocols and specifications - NOT because of any problems with his original work.

- I Although mostly rewritten I have maintained the basic concept of using state machines for GPIB read and write functions as well as for SS80 execute state tracking.
+ Although mostly rewritten I have maintained the basic concept of using  state machines for GPIB read and write functions as well as for SS80 execute state tracking.

 ___
 # Abbreviations
-Within this project I have attempted to provide detailed referces to to manuals, listed below.
+Within this project I have attempted to provide detailed references to manuals, listed below.
 I have included short quotes and section and page# reference to these works.
  * <b>SS80</b>
  * <b>CS80</b>
  * <b>A or Amigo</b>